 There are two ways you can set yourself apart from your peers.
 First, you can complete a concentration or area of focus.
 By focusing on a field like victimology, cyber crime, or forensic crime, you may qualify for more specialized work in these fields.
 You can also choose an internship, which allows you to gain experience in a criminal justice environment.

-As you look at all of the criminal justice programs that Boston offers, remember to look into tuition and financial aid.
-Rates vary between schools, but tuition tends to be less at public colleges and universities.
-Tuition at Boston University, one of the most prominent schools in Boston, is $21,985 per semester.
+As you consider all of the criminal justice programs that Boston offers, remember to look into tuition and financial aid.
+Rates vary between schools, but tuition tends to be less costly at public colleges and universities.
+Tuition at Boston University, one of the most prominent private universities in Boston, is $26,408 per semester.

 As a student, take advantage of local criminal justice groups.
 You can network with professionals in the career path you want to pursue and learn more about the community.
 Groups based in or near Boston include the Massachusetts Paralegal Association, the High Technology Crime Investigation Association, and the Boston Police Patrolmen's Association.